brian-j-smith/Mamba.jl/doc/samplers/bimh.rst

-.. index:: Sampling Functions; Binary Independent Metropolis Hastings
+.. index:: Sampling Functions; Binary Metropolized Gibbs

-Binary Independent Metropolis Hastings (BIMH)
+Binary Metropolized Gibbs (BMG)
 ---------------------------------------------

-Implementation of the binary-state indepdnent Metropolis Hastings sampler of Schafer :cite:`schafer:2012:DIS,schafer:2013:SMCB` in which proposed updates are always state changes.
+Implementation of the binary-state Metropolized Gibbs sampler of Schafer :cite:`schafer:2012:DIS,schafer:2013:SMCB` in which proposed updates are always state changes.
 The sampler simulates autocorrelated draws from a distribution that can be specified up to a constant of proportionality.

 Stand-Alone Function
 ^^^^^^^^^^^^^^^^^^^^

-.. function:: bimh!(x::Vector{Int}, logf::Function)
+.. function:: bmg!(x::Vector{Int}, logf::Function)

-    Simulate one draw from a target distribution using the BIMH sampler.
+    Simulate one draw from a target distribution using the BMG sampler.
 Parameters are assumed to have binary numerical values (0 or 1).

     **Arguments**